Web App Deployment Overview

 From Xojo Documentation

-There are three ways to deploy web apps created with Xojo: Standalone, CGI and Xojo Cloud.
+There are two ways to deploy web apps created with Xojo: Standalone and Xojo Cloud.
 You can deploy your web apps to Virtual Private Servers (VPS) with proper configuration.
-Shared Hosting typically does not work due to general lack of configurability.
+We do not recommend shared hosting services as they typically do not work well due to a general lack of configurability and because they can create potential security issues.
 For the simplest hosting and deployment experience with built-in SSL, one-click deployment and database support, you should consider using Xojo Cloud.

-Xojo does not provide support for configuring your own web server to run Standalone or CGI Xojo web applications.
-If you require easy, one-click deployment of your Xojo web apps consider using Xojo Cloud.
+Xojo does not provide support for configuring your own web server to run Standalone Xojo web applications.
+If you require easy, one-click deployment of your Xojo web apps consider, using Xojo Cloud.
 These topics give an overview of what is required, but many things can vary between web servers.

 A Standalone web app is an app that you manually run on your server.
 Once you transfer the app to the server, you have to start the app (usually from the command line) and leave it running in order to people to access the web app.
 In addition, a Standalone web app is accessed through a port, which you specify when building the app.
 Essentially, a standalone web app consists of both the web server and your web app.